-I’m very pleased to report that there is a lot for you to see there, and it’s only a very short walk from Craigwell Cottage.
-If you’re interested in the history of the development of the city of Edinburgh, I’d recommend the new exhibit called Foundation Edinburgh – the Story of a City.
-Entrance to the Museum is free, but to see the 17 minute film there is a charge – with a family ticket selling at £10.
-Proceeds will be used to continue the development of further galleries within the museum.
+It’s only a very short walk from Craigwell Cottage.
+If you’re interested in the history of the development of the city of Edinburgh, I’d recommend the exhibit called Foundation Edinburgh – the Story of a City.
+Entrance to the Museum is free, but donations are of course welcome!

 If you’re in Edinburgh on a family history trip because you want to see the place where ancestors of yours lived, then the Museum of Edinburgh would be an ideal starting point as there is a good range of different items on display covering social history – from wooden water pipes to ceramics; a shiny display of the silversmith’s art to stone carvings salvaged from buildings in the local area.
 There is an area where younger members of the group can enjoy dressing up in clothes from olden times, and drawing, crafts or sitting in the quiet area reading one of the books about local stories.